 Our executive compensation program is evaluated and approved each year by our Compensation and Management Committee.
-Annual total compensation for our executive officers is comprised of the following key components:
+Annual total compensation for our named executive officers is comprised of the following key components:

 - Base salary;

-- Short-term incentive plan ("STIP");
+- A short-term incentive plan ("STIP");

-- Long-term incentive plan ("LTIP"); and
+- A long-term incentive plan; and

-- Limited perquisites and other benefits.
+- Perquisites and other benefits.

-Our executive compensation program is structured to align the interests of our executive officers with those of our stockholders by rewarding performance that achieves successful execution of our business strategy, grows our business and increases stockholder value.
-Our executive compensation program is designed to incentivize our executive officers to achieve strong financial, operational and strategic performance and to provide a link between the compensation earned by our executives and the creation of long-term sustainable value.
-The Compensation and Management Committee establishes specific annual, long-term and strategic goals and seeks to reward our executive officers for performance that meets or exceeds those goals.
-In addition, we expect our executive officers to work toward achievement of these goals while maintaining the highest ethical standards.
+Our executive compensation program is structured to align the interests of our named executive officers with those of our stockholders by rewarding performance that achieves successful execution of our business strategy, grows our business and increases stockholder value.
+Our executive compensation program is designed to incentivize our named executive officers to achieve strong financial, operational and strategic performance and to provide a link between the compensation earned by our executives and the creation of long-term sustainable value.
+The Compensation and Management Committee establishes specific annual, long-term and strategic goals and seeks to reward our named executive officers for performance that meets or exceeds those goals.
+In addition, we expect our named executive officers to work toward achievement of these goals while maintaining the highest ethical standards.